Lehmann–Scheffé theorem

-In statistics, the Lehmann–Scheffé theorem ties together completeness, sufficiency, uniqueness, and best unbiased estimation.
-The theorem states that any estimator that is unbiased for a given unknown quantity and that depends on the data only through a complete, sufficient statistic is the unique best unbiased estimator of that quantity.
+In statistics, the Lehmann–Scheffé theorem provides sufficient conditions for the existence of a best unbiased estimator in a statistical model.
+The theorem states that any unbiased estimator for a quantity that depends on the data only through a complete, sufficient statistic is the unique uniformly minimum-variance unbiased estimator (UMVUE) of that quantity.
 The Lehmann–Scheffé theorem is named after Erich Leo Lehmann and Henry Scheffé, given their two early papers.

-If $T$ is a complete sufficient statistic for $\theta$ and $\operatorname{E}[g(T)]=\tau(\theta)$ then $g(T)$ is the uniformly minimum-variance unbiased estimator (UMVUE) of $\tau(\theta)$.